Kajabi Pricing - Is It Too Expensive?

 Value proposition at this price

-You get webhooks for advanced integrations, unlimited marketing emails, unlimited landing pages, and AI-powered content generation, which justifies the price increase for active businesses.
+You get webhooks for advanced integrations, a comment-to-DM feature, and a universal inbox, which justifies the price increase for active businesses.

 Key pricing considerations for this plan